-- Connectivity – Connects people throughout Greensboro as well as 12 neighborhoods; 27,000 college students; and Greensboro’s present 80 miles of trails and greenways plus Greensboro’s planned network that will grow to 400 miles
+- Connectivity – Connects people throughout Greensboro as well as 12 downtown neighborhoods, 30,000 college students, and Greensboro’s present 100+ miles of trails and greenway plus Greensboro’s planned network that will grow to over 400 miles

-- Alternative transportation – Encourages people to walk or bicycle to and from downtown and its attractions, reducing auto/bus dependence and negative environmental impact
+- Access to transportation – Encourages people to walk or bicycle to and from downtown and its attractions, reducing auto and bus dependence and negative environmental impact

-- Quality of life – The third of three quality-of-life resources (along with Center City Park and NewBridge Bank Ball Park) recommended in the 2001 Center City Master Plan to make Greensboro a more vibrant community, one appealing to young professionals
+- Quality of life – Is the third of three quality-of-life resources (along with Center City Park and the Grasshoppers Ball Park) recommended in the 2001 Center City Master Plan to make Greensboro a more vibrant community, one appealing to young professionals

-- Uniqueness – Sets Greensboro apart as the only NC city, and one of few cities in the nation with a greenway encircling and defining its downtown.
+- Uniqueness – Sets Greensboro apart as only the NC city, and one of the few in the nation, with a greenway encircling and defining its downtown.

-Yes, it has!
-Private developers have invested more than $215 million in planned and completed projects along the Downtown Greenway that credit the project as part of their reason for making the investment.
-Based on national statistics, for every dollar we invest, we can expect a $5-$12 return in additional private investment, and we have exceeded that expectation.
+Yes, it has.
+There are over $600 million in planned and completed projects along the Downtown Greenway that credit the project as part of their reason for making the investment.
+We have said that based on national statistics, for every dollar we invest, we can expect a $5-$12 return in additional private investment and we have exceeded that expectation.
 We anticipate additional projects to be announced in the coming years.
-Click here for a map with both planned and completed projects.

 What is the expected cost to plan and build the Downtown Greenway?